Build a Container

 This option can’t be set via the environment variable APPTAINER_ROCM.
 Apptainer will attempt to bind binaries listed in APPTAINER_CONFDIR/rocmliblist.conf, if the mount destination doesn’t exist inside the container, they are ignored.

-build, it works the same way as
+It works the same way as

-paths.
-Bind mount occurs during the execution
+Bind mounts occur during the execution of

 This option can’t be set via the environment variables APPTAINER_BIND and APPTAINER_BINDPATH